Skip to content

 Galahad’s heart hurt for the pain in her voice.

 “Maybe he doesn’t want a wife right now.
 Or maybe he doesn’t want me for a wife.”
-She pressed the button that made her phone go dark and met his eyes.
+She pressed the button that made her screen go dark.
 “But I feel like our relationship has reached the point where we either decide, together, to make it work long-term or we end it now.
 I’d rather know it’s not ever going to be serious than keep waiting and hoping and be disappointed.”

 Galahad put his hand overtop hers where it rested on the phone, a promise to be there for her.